rahulshankariyer/rahulshankariyer.github.io/README.md

 <a href = "https://drive.google.com/file/d/1bS7Y6NH3ueCQJPZdpeBG47E2n5GGV2Lx/view"> This excel file contains data on the hourly intensities of the users based on time of the day and day of the week </a>

 <a href = "https://drive.google.com/file/d/1E4wmGTe7YmsHlt2cTzjoWgTXbneE66CA/view"> This excel file contains data on the hourly intensities of the users based on time of the day, day of the week and week of the year </a>

+<a href = "https://docs.google.com/presentation/d/1H7ZZyog_Oq73MCDRmLOGSPpDZKgRt9Is/edit#slide=id.p1"> This Power Point Presentation describes each step of the Data Analysis Process for this Case Study </a>